et0and/portfolio-redux/content/projects/te-wahi.md

 <br><br>

-To start with, a very basic homepage was created to act as the central hub to all matters related to the maker space.
-To accompany this site were a series of A3 posters for display in the space.
-Each poster contained a short description of the core tools and machines used in the space, with a QR code that directed students to a video tutorial demonstrating how to use said tool/machine.
+We started by creating a basic homepage as the central hub for all things related to the maker space.
+We also designed a series of A3 posters for display in the space, each with a short description of the core tools and machines, and a QR code directing students to video tutorials demonstrating how to use them.
+The initial site design received mostly positive feedback, but we received suggestions for improvement from students and staff.
+They wanted more information on how to use software in the space, a search function, and clearer links to the guides.

 <br><br>